-Car bomb at Mogadishu marketplace kills at least 20
+Car bomb at busy Mogadishu marketplace kills 34

 “It’s a painful carnage.” said Ali Mire, a government soldier who was helping a friend with shrapnel wounds

-The powerful explosion was the first major attack since Somalia’s new president was elected on Feb.
-8. Although no group has yet claimed responsibility, it bears the hallmarks of Somalia’s Islamic extremists rebels, al-Shabab.
-In a Twitter post, President Mohamed Abdullahi Mohamed condemned the blast, saying that it shows the “cruelty” of al-Shabab.
+The powerful explosion was the first major attack since Somalia’s new president was elected on Feb.8.
+Although no group has yet claimed responsibility, it bears the hallmarks of Somalia’s Islamic extremists rebels, al-Shabab.
+In addition to visiting the wounded in hospital, President Mohamed condemned the blast in a tweet, saying that it shows the “cruelty” of al-Shabab.

 A few hours before the blast, al-Shabab denounced the new president as an “apostate” and vowed to continue fighting against his government.